COSC381-2021Winter/youtube-description-search-AdhamOudeif/readMe.md

 This is a class project for COSC 381 at EMU.
 The project is supposed to search the descriptions of YouTube videos.

 ### Installation
-This project needs python3 on the AWS machine
+This project needs python3 on the AWS machin

+### Exercises
+just trying this out and this should give me an error